 What I do think is more important to keep in mind is this: while those pupils were out of lessons creating what they no doubt thought was ‘reem’ footage for the show; hundreds of children were in their classrooms doing what they came to school for.

 It’s very early days with the show.
-I can’t help but like it and be grateful for the light shone on what I do but I also can’t help but watch with bated breath.
-What direction will it take us, what will it bring to the debate around teaching and learning and, maybe most importantly for the children at Passmores, what will Mr Drew do when he inevitably becomes a celebrity?
+I can’t help but like it and be grateful for the light shone on what I do but I also can’t help but watch with bated breath to find out what will it bring to the public debate around teaching and learning?
+And, maybe most importantly for the children at Passmores, what will Mr Drew do when he inevitably becomes a celebrity?

 Educating Essex is on Channel 4 on Thursday’s from 9pm.